 While supermarkets use red dot sales to sell off stock, many smaller grocery stores like bakeries are still catching on to the idea.
 Several initiatives to reduce food waste by selling food that has passed its “best before” date operate stores in Switzerland, and those stores can present good value for money if you can find them.

 The most prominent example of food sharing in Switzerland are the Caritas food stores which you can find in most Swiss cities.
 If you are a low-income student, are spending a large part of your income to repay debts, or receive government subsidies, you are eligible for membership.
 According to Caritas, prices are up to 70% lower than regular supermarket prices.
-Other specialized food waste stores (like the Äss-Bar stores which sell day-old baked goods) aim to cut waste more than to cut costs, but their prices are still well below the going rate.
+Other specialized food waste stores (like the Äss-Bar stores and the Too Good To Go app-based service) aim to cut waste more than to cut costs, but their prices are still well below going rates.